 Interested in Becoming a Health Informatics Professional?

-Health informaticians are revitalizing the healthcare landscape as one of the 20 fastest growing occupations in the U.S. Learn more about how to be part of the healthcare-technology solution by downloading our brochure on health informatics graduate programs.
+Health informaticians are revitalizing the healthcare landscape as one of the 20 fastest growing occupations in the U.S. Learn more about how to be part of the healthcare-technology solution by downloading our brochure.